amgrubb/BloomingLeaf/leaf-ui/refactoring_summ.md

 Finally, the website loads six more Javascript files, containing code that handles interactions that are not related to the website's insepector.
 Previously these six files were part of a large ```main.js``` file, which does not exist anymore.
 The six Javascript files are loaded in the following order:
 ![Loading diagram](./loading_diagram.png?raw=true "Title")

 There is a reason why these files are loaded in that pariculiar order.
-In general files that are loaded later, have some sort of dependecy to files loaded earlier.
+In general, files that are loaded later have some sort of dependecy to files loaded earlier.
 The purpose of these six files will now be explained in more detail.

 ### initializeElements.js
 This file contains code that initializes and sets up the necessary Rappid, JointJS and noUISlider elements.